geoserver/geoserver/doc/en/user/source/security/index.rst

 Security
 ========

 This section details the security subsystem in GeoServer, which is based on `Spring Security <http://static.springsource.org/spring-security/site/>`_.
-For web-based configuration, please see the section on :ref:`webadmin_security` in the :ref:`web_admin`.

-As of GeoServer 2.2.0, the security subsystem has been completely re-engineered, providing a more secure and flexible authentication framework.
-This rework is largely based on a Christian Müeller's masters thesis entitled `Flexible Authentication for Stateless Web Services <http://old.geoserver.org/attachments/52625410/52756481.pdf>`_.
-It is good reading to help understanding many of the new concepts introduced.
+The first page discusses configuration options in the web administration interface.
+This is followed with a detailed discussion of the underlying processes.

 .. toctree::
    :maxdepth: 2

+   webadmin/index
    usergrouprole/index
    auth/index
    passwd